-Through a cooperative arrangement between the S-G CSD and the YMCA, Y-care is available for before and after school at all four elementary schools.
+Through a cooperative arrangement between the S-G CSD and the YMCA, Y-care is available for before and after school.
 The YMCA also offers 1⁄2 days, as a separate program.
 For more information contact, the Capital-District YMCA- Schenectady 518-869-3500.